 1.9x

-Apps per place
+Applications per place

 The "Deep Support" system is the cornerstone of pastoral care here.
-Every student is part of a vertical mentor group, which contains students from different year groups, fostering a sense of community and allowing older students to mentor younger peers.
+Every student is part of a vertical mentor group, which contains students from different year groups, encouraging a sense of community and allowing older students to mentor younger peers.

 The academy employs a dedicated team of Learning Managers who oversee the wellbeing and behaviour of students.
 There is a strong emphasis on anti-bullying and mental health awareness, with the school achieving the Carnegie Centre of Excellence for Mental Health in Schools Bronze Status.
 The school operates a "Praising Stars" system, where students receive regular reports on their effort and progress, which are shared with parents to ensure a collaborative approach to student development.